bokun77/ai-qa-framework/docs/adr/0001-use-java-21.md

 ## Decision

-We will use Java 21 LTS as the baseline version for enterprise-ai-qa-framework.
+We will use Java 21 LTS as the baseline version for ai-qa-framework.

 Java 21 provides: